Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Acknowledgement

 \section{Acknowledgement}

-The author would like to thank Professor Carlos Kenig for the weekly discussion on this work.
-The author would also like to thank his friend Kai Xu for comments on representation theory.
+The author would like to thank Professor Carlos Kenig for weekly discussion on this project, and Professor Gigliola Staffilani for constant support.
+The author benefits a lot from discussion with Professor Jean-Marc Delort, Veronique Fischer, Isabelle Gallagher and David Jerison.
+Thanks also goes to the author's friend, Kai Xu, for comments on representation theory.

 \end{spacing}